-During the three months ended March 31, 2023, the Mill focused on its mixed RE Carbonate production and produced approximately 250 tonnes of high-purity, partially separated mixed RE Carbonate, containing approximately 115 tonnes of TREO. while working to secure additional monazite ore feedstock to increase production.
-During the three months ended March 31, 2023 the uranium recovered from processing monazite ore was retained in circuit and was not packaged as final U3O8 product.
+During the six months ended June 30, 2023, the Mill focused on its mixed RE Carbonate production and produced approximately 355 tonnes of high-purity, partially separated mixed RE Carbonate, containing approximately 160 tonnes of TREO while working to secure additional monazite ore feedstock to increase production.
+During the six months ended June 30, 2023, the uranium recovered from processing monazite ore was retained in circuit and was not packaged as final $U_3O_8$ product.
 The Mill did not recover any vanadium during the quarter.

-During the first half of 2023, the Company expects to process approximately 600 tonnes of monazite delivered late in 2022 from Chemours and recover approximately 150 to 170 tonnes of TREO at the Mill in the form of approximately 315 to 365 tonnes of high-purity, partially separated mixed RE Carbonate (of which approximately 250 tonnes of high-purity, partially separated mixed RE Carbonate were recovered in the first quarter of 2023 containing approximately 115 tonnes of TREO).
 The Company expects to receive an additional 400 to 700 tonnes of monazite later in 2023, which the Company expects to process for the recovery of uranium and production of separated NdPr and a heavy REE (Sm+) RE Carbonate upon commissioning of the Mill's Phase 1 REE separation circuit in late 2023 or early 2024 (see "Rare Earth Element Initiatives" above).
-The Company is also in active discussion with several parties globally to acquire additional quantities of natural monazite ore, which if secured and delivered to the Mill, could result in significant additional quantities of uranium and separated NdPr and heavy REE (Sm+) Re Carbonate production in 2024 and beyond.
+The Company is also in active discussions with several parties globally to acquire additional quantities of natural monazite ore, which if secured and delivered to the Mill, could result in significant additional quantities of uranium and separated NdPr and heavy REE (Sm+) Re Carbonate production in 2024 and beyond.